starknet-edu/starknet-cairo-101/README.md

 This workshop is designed to help you read Cairo 1 code and Starknet smart contracts, and understand their syntax.
 Don't worry, you don't need to code or install anything on your machine to follow and complete it. **You can do it all from your browser**.

-The exercices are a set of smart contracts deployed on Starknet Alpha on testnet.
+The exercises are a set of smart contracts deployed on Starknet Alpha on testnet.
 Each smart contract is an exercise/puzzle that outlines a feature of the Cairo Smart contract language.

 Completing the exercises will earn you points in the form of an [ERC20 token](contracts/token/TDERC20.cairo).
 The token does not have any monetary value, but it's a fun way to track your learning progresses.